joshuaeckroth/csci431-website/notes/informed-search.md

 time complexity will decrease, while BFS will stay the same.
 Also, we know that A\* is optimally efficient for some heuristic function; that is to say, no other algorithm can use the same heuristic function to find the goal faster.
-A\* makes the best use of a heuristic function.
+A\* makes the best use of a heuristic function by adding the value of the heuristic to the actual path cost.

 ## Experiments

 Now we'll look at the results of experiments with the 8-puzzle problem.
-The breadth-first search (BFS) results are the 0 line.
+The breadth-first search (BFS) results are the $y=0$ line.
 Results from other searches are shown as how far they differ from BFS.
-So, if a search is higher than the 0 line in these results, it performs worse (in all graphs, higher is worse); if it is under the 0 line, it performs better than BFS.
+So, if a search is higher than the $y=0$ line in these results it performs worse (in all graphs, higher is worse); if it is under the
+$y=0$ line, it performs better than BFS.

 The x-axis in the graphs shows the complexity of the 8-puzzle problem.
 Starting with a solved 8-puzzle, we perform some number of